friebe/building-blocks-presentation/slides.md

 <!--
 So now i think it is clear to everyone what i mean with categorize.
 Perfect.
 Now I would like to go one step back to emphasize the advantages to work with so many branches either it looks a lot.
-I think it is important to understand it and realizes also the advantages that it brings in terms of speed.
+I think it is important to understand it and realizes also the advantage that it brings in terms of speed.
 -->

 ---